 This post may contain affiliate links.
 Please see my disclosure policy.

-Training from the minute you bring your puppy home is about consistency and positive reinforcement.
+Train your puppy from the minute you bring your puppy home is about consistency and positive reinforcement.

 Puppy training can take 4-6 months to fully learn their good habits.

 Some breeds take up to a year to fully develop the great behaviors you want from your puppy.